 MSPB deploys role-based access controls and enforces a separation of duties throughout all MSPB operations to limit access to records and ensures that only MSPB employees who have an official need to know will have access to the information.
 The need to know is determined by the respective responsibilities of the employee and the needs of the office.
-MSPB employees who do not have a need to know do not have access to the Reasonable Accommodations System.
-The EEO Director will have primary responsibility for the management of this system and may only share information with designated personnel on a need-to-know basis.
+MSPB employees who do not have a need to know do not have access to the RAS.
+The EEO Director and the Accessibility Program Manager will have primary responsibility for the management of this system and may only share information with designated personnel on a need-to-know basis.
 This ensures that access to the information is restricted to a limited number of MSPB personnel.
+Additionally, employees may provide documentation in support of their reasonable accommodation requests to MSPB through a secured system using Single Sign-On authentication to ensure that only the individual providing the documentation may have access to the records they are providing.